shengyuan-lu/shengyuan-lu/README.md

 ## Hi, I'm Shengyuan 👋🏻

-I am an iOS app developer who also enjoys designing products and editing videos.
+I am an iOS developer who also enjoys designing products and editing videos.

 Turning an idea into a product is the greatest feeling ever!